SFH-Foundation/sfhfoundation/docs/videos/sweetening.md

+---
 title: Sweetening

-description: A collection of talks given by Shaykh Haeri which some more advanced students have recommended for those who are more familiar with the Shaykh's work and teachings.
+description: A collection of talks given by Shaykh Haeri which some more advanced students have recommended for those who are more familiar with Sufism and Islam.
+image: assets/images/05.jpg
+---

 # Sweetening